Mach's principle and the origin of the quantum phenomenon: Inertial mass and its dependence on the background objects

-Here $\alpha_{ik}$ ($\alpha_{ik}\neq0$) are $n(n-1)$ unknown numerical coefficients for $3n$ equations.
-These numerical coefficients can be used for determining the mass ratios.
-However these numerical coefficients are uniquely determined only if number of unknowns does not exceed the number of equations i.e. $n(n-1)\leq3n$, i.e. $n\leq4$.
-Therefore if there is a universe with only $4$ or less numbers of particles then only the inertial masses of the particles can be determined uniquely.
-Otherwise, it is not possible to determine the mass ratios of any two particles in the universe uniquely because the ratio will depend on the position of all other particles in the universe.
-Therefore, the inertial mass ratios of any two particles in the universe depend on the background of those two masses.
+Here, $\alpha_{ik}$ ($\alpha_{ik}\neq0$) are $n(n-1)$ unknown numerical coefficients for $3n$ equations that can be used for determining the mass ratios.
+However, these numerical coefficients are uniquely determined only if number of unknowns does not exceed the number of equations i.e. $n(n-1)\leq3n$, or $n\leq4$.
+Therefore, in a universe with more than $4$ particles the inertial masses of the particles can be determined uniquely.
+The mass of any particle will depend on mass and position of other particles, i.e. the background.